nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 `General Command Format`

-> * Words in `UPPER_CASE` are the parameters.
+> * Words in `UPPER_CASE` are the parameters
-> * Items in `SQUARE_BRACKETS` are optional.
+> * Items in `SQUARE_BRACKETS` are optional
-> * Items in `CURLY_BRACKETS` are exclusive, only one of them can be used.
+> * Items in `CURLY_BRACKETS` are exclusive, only one of them can be used
-> * Items with `...` after them can have multiple instances.
+> * Items with `...` after them can have multiple instances
-> * Parameters can be in any order.
+> * Parameters can be in any order
+> * Commands can be case-insensitive (Both "Add" and "add" are acceptable)
-> * Commands entered must be alphanumeric (only contains letters and words).
+> * Commands entered must be alphanumeric (only contains letters and words)
 > * Commands support ***flexible commands:*** Common alternatives for the keywords will be accepted.
 These will be listed in the respective sections below.

 `Entering in dates`: Flexitask supports flexible date formats that can be entered in the foramts specified below:

 >  1. `Formal dates`:
 > * Formal dates are dates in which the month, day and year are represented as numbers separated by a '-' or a '/'.
-The year is optional, and the current year will be used if it is not included.
-The format DDMMYYYY is used.
+The year is optional, and the current year will be used if it is not included The format DDMMYYYY is used
 >  2.  `Relaxed dates`:
 > * FlexiTask also supports a more casual style of Relaxed dates.
-There is no standard format to it.
+There is no standard format to it
 >  3. `Relative dates`:
-> * FlexiTask supports text that describes a relation with the current date.
+> * FlexiTask supports text that describes a relation with the current date

 <br>

 <a name="help"/>
 ### 3.1.
-Viewing help: `help`
+Viewing help: help

-Opens a new window which shows the User Guide of FlexiTask as shown in Figure 2.
+Opens a new window which shows the User Guide of FlexiTask as shown in Figure 2

 Format: `help`